-- 6. An applicant for a finding of suitability has the burden of proving his qualification to receive and maintain a finding of suitability pursuant to Mississippi Code Annotated § 75-76-67.
-If the nature of the job changes from that for which the applicant is found suitable, he may be required to submit himself to a new determination of his suitability. - A finding of suitability is granted for a period of no longer than ten (10) years from the date of issue.
+- 3.7.
+A finding of suitability is granted for a period of no longer than ten (10) years from the date of issue.
 A finding of suitability may be granted for a period of less than ten (10) years within the discretion of the Commission. - i.
 A holder of a finding of suitability must file with the Investigations Division of the Commission the "Investigations Division Annual Report", providing all information requested on forms provided by the Commission, and any other information requested by the Executive Director.
 Such "Investigations Division Annual Report" shall be due by June 30th of each year, with the exception of the calendar year the license is granted. - ii.
 A holder of a finding of suitability shall immediately inform the Commission of any arrest or conviction.
+At the time of adoption of this regulation, anyone occupying a position that requires a finding of suitability but who has not been found suitable, shall file an application for a finding of suitability no later than 30 days after the effective date of this regulation.